In "Mr. Monk Is On The Air," Natalie is seen facepalming when Monk tries talking to Max Hudson and his yes-colleagues live on the radio.

 Gay Paree: This show has had some involvement with the City of Light:

-Partial subversion in the novel Mr. Monk is Miserable, where Natalie expects to eat croissants and whatnot while enjoying the rustic splendor of the city.
-As soon as she sees the lights on the Eiffel Tower, and the Roue de Paris, and the Arc de Triomphe merely because L'Arche de le Defense is visible from the top of it, she launches into a long character filibuster (with which Lee Goldbergmay or may not have agreed) about how commercialism and "doing things bigger" has ruined her beautiful city from being the way it was twenty years ago on her honeymoon with Mitch.
+Partial subversion is Mr. Monk is Miserable, where Natalie expects to eat croissants and whatnot while enjoying the rustic splendor of the city.
+As soon as she sees the lights on the Eiffel Tower, and the Roue de Paris, and the Arc de Triomphe merely because L'Arche de le Defense is visible from the top of it, she launches into a long Character Filibuster (with which Lee Goldbergmay or may not have agreed) about how commercialism and "doing things bigger" has ruined her beautiful city from being the way it was twenty years ago on her honeymoon with Mitch.
 Then she finds an enormous parisian flat with a personal cafe and a waterfall being run by a sewer mutant vagrant (It Makes Sense in Context) and repeatedly waxes poetically throughout the book about how Paris even has better garbage than San Francisco note despite only ever seeing garbage from the 7th arrondissiment.
 Triple-subverted (or was it?) with a lampshade by Randy when the police are completely blase about a criminal plummeting to his death directly in front of them:

 Randy Disher: Now I understand why every French movie I've ever seen ends with a suicide.